DaveWhittaker271/hackday_board/README.md

 ## ORM
 [Doctrine ORM](https://www.doctrine-project.org/projects/doctrine-orm/en/2.16/reference/basic-mapping.html) is used for entity declarations, stored in the `/server/classes/entity` folder

+## Making database changes
+When adding new tables/columns etc. to the database this will also involve creating a migration and updating the entities to match:

+ - Make the changes necessary on the DB first

+ - Create or update the relevant entity class in `/server/classes/entity`

+ - Create or update mapping .xml file in the `/server/classes/entity/mapping` directory

+ - Run `php bin/doctrine orm:validate-schema` to ensure the XML mapping is correct

+ - If the validation fails then run `php bin/doctrine orm:schema-tool:update --dump-sql` which will list SQL changes necessary to bring the mapping into line with the actual DB table, useful for figuring out what is different between XML and DB

+ - Generate a migration with `php bin/migrations diff`

 ## Documentation pages
  - [Quasar Config](https://quasar.dev/quasar-cli-vite/quasar-config-file#property-sourcefiles)